 Hebrews 7:1 opens with a Priest of the Most High God named Melchizedek, the King of Salem (King of Peace), meeting Abraham as he returns from war.
 Melchizedek blesses Abraham, then in verse 2 we learn that Abraham payed tithes to Melchizedek.
 Verse 3 tells us that Melchizedek was “without father, without mother, without genealogy, nor beginning of days,” nor did this king have an end of life, scripture says, but was made “like the Son of God” and he remains a priest forever.

 The F.B.
-Bible Commentary, in regard to Hebrews 7:1-10, says this: “The one thing for us to notice is that Abraham paid tithes to Melchizedek, thus confessing him to be the greater.
-Levi was, so to speak, included in his grandfather’s act, so that the Hebrew priesthood, which sprang from Levi, was confessedly inferior to Melchizedek’s.
+Myer Bible Commentary says this in regarding Hebrews 7:1-10: “The one thing for us to notice is that Abraham paid tithes to Melchizedek, thus confessing him (Melchizedek) to be the greater.
+Levi was, so to speak, included in (Abraham) his grandfather’s act, so that the Hebrew priesthood which sprang from Levi was confessedly inferior to Melchizedek’s.
 If, then, Melchizedek is a type of Christ, we are taught that Christ’s priesthood is eternally superior to all other priesthoods.”